How it Works:

 Fun for the whole family:

-• Set your own goals for the winter.
+• Set your own goals for the summer.
 Not sure where to start?
 Twenty minutes is a good standard for all ages.
 For very young children and struggling readers, that can be spread out throughout the day.

 • Use the online games and track your reading to unlock cool new game levels, activities, and more!

-• Make reading fun all winter long!
+• Make reading fun all summer long!

 Frequently Asked Questions